 |You are presented with a statement, and you must determine whether it is true or false.
 True/false questions are generally not predominant on tests because instructors know that, statistically, random guesswork can yield a good score.
 But when used sparingly, true/false questions can be effective.|

 |You are presented with a set of specific terms or ideas and a set of definitions or identifying characteristics.
 You must match each term with its correct definition or characteristics.|

 |You are presented with identifying characteristics, and you must recall and supply the correct associated term or idea.
 There are two types of fill-in-the-blank tests: 1) The easier version provides a word bank of possible words that will fill in the blanks.
 2) The more difficult version has no word bank to choose from.
 Fill-in-the-blank tests with no word bank can be anxiety producing.|

 |You are presented with a question or concept that you must explain in depth.
 Essay questions emphasize themes and broad ideas.
 Essay questions allow students to demonstrate critical thinking, creative thinking, and writing skills.|

 Oral tests (also called an oral exam or viva voce) are a discussion type of test.
-They are also subjective: there isn’t just one correct answer to the test questions.
+Often, there isn’t just one correct answer to the test questions.

 The oral test is practiced in many schools and disciplines in which an examiner verbally poses questions to the student.
 The student must answer the question in such a way as to demonstrate sufficient knowledge of the subject.
-Many science programs require students pursuing a bachelor’s degree to finish the program by taking an oral exam, or a combination of oral and written exams, to show how well the student has understood the material.
 Usually, study guides or a syllabus are made available so that the students may prepare for the exam by reviewing practice questions and topics likely to be on the exam.

 Physical Skills Test